Middle Persian: Ergativity in the past tenses

 In contrast, *u-t raft hē 'and you went' is impossible, as is *u-t mard dīd hē 'and the man saw you'.
 That is because only the stressed form of the pronoun can function in the direct case.

 Finally, it may be pointed out that the possibility of expressing the logical subject at all appears to have developed later in the perfect tenses with ēstādan than in the preterites with būdan.
 It is not yet found in Inscriptional and Psalter Pahlavi, nor in Manichaean Middle Persian, where these constructions are impersonal and passive.
-However, in Book Pahlavi, it is already found regularly, so that clauses like u-t mard dīd ēstē are fully possible.
+However, in Book Pahlavi, it is already found regularly, so that clauses like u-t mard dīd ēstēd 'and you have seen the man' are fully possible.

 Present passive

 The present tense proper of the verb būdan, bawēm, is also combined with the past participle to express a kind of present passive: dād bawēd (YHBWNt' YHWWNyt') 'it is, will have been given'.
 As in the ergative construction, the agent can occasionally be expressed with an oblique enclitic, e.g. ā-š kard bawēd 'then it is done by him' (ʾš OBYDWNyt' YHWWNyt').